Welcome! Here are the website rules, as well as some tips for using this forum.

 That said, I read a lot of the comments and I can't agree with many.
 The homeowner wants hot water at their kitchen sink.
 This isn't too much to ask.
 I like 130-140F at my faucet as does my dishwasher and even though the dishwasher does have a calrod heater, feeding it hotter water allows it to finish much faster.

-Single pipe quasi-vapor system.
+If you think 103F is sufficient at a kitchen sink you've never washed a cast iron skillet.Single pipe quasi-vapor system.
 Typical operating pressure 0.14 - 0.43 oz.
 EcoSteam ES-20 Advanced Control for Residential Steam boilers.
-Rectorseal Steamaster water treatment
+Rectorseal Steamaster water treatment3 -

 Well the good news is - I did fire the plumber and had him come back and take the hot water tank, pump etc with him so at present I'm not out any money.
 I also contacted Rinnai and they are telling that I should only lose about 10 degrees as the hot water flows through the concrete.
 I am losing much more.
 I want the water at my sink to be at least 130 and I'm lucky if I get 105 with the tank set at 140 so obviously either something is wrong or Rinnai is way off base.
-I am back to the drawing board with the suggestions above but now have to find another plumber.
+I am back to the drawing board with the suggestions above but now have to find another plumber.0

 I'm not sure if you have city water or well water either.
 The temperature rise from your tankless unit may never reach the 130-140 supply temp even for your showers.
 Due to what the max water temp and flow rates acrossed the unit is.